 Apart from showing and gaining respect, we learn humility if we are open to reason and ask appropriate questions.
-The author suggests asking ‘HOW’ rather than ‘WHY’.
+The author suggests asking ‘HO” rather than ‘WH.”

-He claims that when people are asked ‘HOW’ like how their proposal works needs them to layout mechanism and while doing that, many realize their position may not be as strong as they like to think and become open to alternative views with humility.
+‘e claims that when people are asked ‘HO,” ‘like how their proposal works, it requires them to lay out the mechanism, and while doing that, many realize their position may not be as strong as they like to think and become open to alternative views with humility.

 4) Compromise –

 As both parties have a reason for their position and what they value most, it will be much easier to draw the middle path.
-Though no compromise is perfect, in most cases well-reasoned compromise can be more constructive and good for all, who are affected by it.
+Though no compromise is perfect, in most cases, well-reasoned compromise can be more constructive and suitable for all affected.

 PART II – How to Argue

-What is not an argument is good to point to start understanding what argument is.
+What is not an argument is good to point out to start understanding what an Argument is.

 What Argument is not –

-The author explains through the Monty Python video what argument is not.
-It’s not abusing, physical or verbal fights, and denials.
-We can not simply deny someone’s claims without reasoning.
+The author explains through the Monty Python video what Argument is not.
+It’s abuse, physical or verbal fights, and denials.
+We can not simply deny someone’s self without reasoning.

 What is Argument –

-The reason is required in all arguments, however, which kind or kinds of the reason is a feature, not a bug.
-Reasoning can be related to believing something after knowing facts that we didn’t believe before.
+Reason is required in all arguments; however, which kind or kind of logic is a feature, not a bug?
+Reasoning can be related to believing something after knowing facts we didn’t think about before.

 Here are a couple of points one may consider about arguer to pursue any argument-

 - Is the arguer citing authority correctly?

-- Is the authority be trusted on subject?
+- Can the authority be trusted on the subject?

 - Is the cited authority an expert on the subject?

-- Is there agreements on different experts on the subject?
+- Are there agreements with different experts on the subject?

-- What is the motives of the arguer?
+- What are the motives of the arguer?

-- Don’t simply declare what you believe.
+- Do declare what you believe.
 Give reason.

-- Ask questions or reason for others position.
+- Ask questions or reasons for others’ positions.

 - Listen attentively with an open mind.

-- Understand what one values, which becomes clear from reason one gives.
+- Understand what one values, which becomes clear from the reason one gives.

-- Be critical of your own reasoning.
+- Be critical of your reasoning.
 Don’t think that you have all the answers.
 Be humble.